AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 these are also instantiated once for each type for which the class template is used.

-An instantiated class template’s type can be used just like any other type.
+An instantiated class template's type can be used just like any other type.
 You can qualify it with `const` or `volatile` or derive array and reference types from it.
 You can also use it as part of a type definition with `typedef` or `using` (see Section 2.8) or use it as a type parameter when building another template type.